softwaresaved/2019-09-05-belfast-git-rss/Readme.md

 For this workshop we expect:

 * Participants to bring their own laptops.
-* Network access to the internetl.
+* Network access to the internet.
 * Some familiarity with the user of a terminal/shell/powershell but is not mandatory.
 * You should have installed:
   * A version of [git](https://carpentries.github.io/workshop-template/#git).